 Age Suitability: All ages (unless otherwise specified)

-The Science Fair will be taking over Parliament Square once again this year, providing a wealth of exhibitions from vortex cannons to recycled material structures.
-With 12 organisations taking part and activities aimed at both the young and young at heart, there is bound to be something to entertain even the most discerning among you.
+The yearly Science Fair is yet again taking over Parliament Square.
+There will be exciting, interactive exhibitions from a live orchestra that can make water dance, how to survive an earthquake, to underwater rovers and a self-driving wheelchair.
+With 15 organisations taking part and activities aimed at both the young and young at heart, there is bound to be something to entertain everyone.

 Take a look at what some of our stands have in store!